cloudflare/cloudflare-docs/content/ddos-protection/managed-rulesets/adjust-rules/false-negative.md

 5. Navigate to **Security** > **DDoS** and click **Configure** next to the Managed Ruleset containing the rule you will adjust.

-6. Click **Browse rules** and paste the Rule ID in the search field.
+6. Click **Browse rules** and paste the Rule name in the search field.

 7. Change the rule’s **Action** to _Block_.